īkṣater nāśabdam - Brahman is knowable

 īkṣater nāśabdam

 Commentary: The Advaita school holds the opinion that Brahman cannot be expressed in words.
 In other words, in their understanding, Brahman is indescribable and can be understood only by spiritual realization.
 Any attempt to describe Brahman in words results in a description covered by the material modes.
-According to them, the scriptures describe that Brahman is self-revealing (He can be understood only by His own accord), and if He could be described by words, this principle would be contradicted.
+According to them, the scriptures describe Brahman as self-revealing (He can be understood only by His own accord), and if He could be described by words, this principle would be contradicted.

 This idea appears to be supported by several passages of the scriptures: